 Here at Dave Pizza, we’re all about positivity, kindness, and optimism, because you know what?
 No matter what level of toxic PVP aggression you’re knee-deep in on your own times, indie developers are regular people with bold ideas and a lot of ambition.
 Yeah, I know, some of them are still learning, but that is not an invitation to tear anybody down.

 So, let’s do this.
 How do you say something helpful and nice, in the most paradigm-shifting way?

 How to Write Game Reviews: The Count Your Blessings Section

 Playing indie games literally changed my life this past year.
 I made friends, learned how to hone my craft, and learned from my fellow peers.
 Incidentally, I also witnessed the abhorrent decimation of one of my most anticipated games ever: Cyberpunk 2077.

 As that game fell through for so many people in a way that quite frankly bewildered me, I was playing indie games and seeing people trying new things, sometimes failing, but also being supported.
 Now, I realize that the game I just mentioned had quite a pricey pre-order, but it made me want to consider what was happening in the public opinion ecology of the gaming community.

 So, say you want to review a game like Cyberpunk 2077 that doesn’t have the kinks worked out.
-Only it’s a low-budget indie and someone is working on it with their brother in their basement or ever themself.
+Only it’s a low-budget indie and someone is working on it with their brother in their basement or themselves.
 Did you pay money?
 Or did you get it for free?
 Was it early access, a beta, or hey what about a free Steam key for your blog?
 Honestly, I don’t even care, did you make the same game?
 Be a nice person and start off with a hefty bun of the love sandwich.